natcap/invest.users-guide/source/coastal_blue_carbon.rst

  ...         ...      ...      ...
  ==========  =======  =======  =======

 **Carbon Accumulation/Disturbance Transient Variables Table (CSV)**: The provided CSV table contains information related to the transition of carbon into and out of coastal blue carbon pools.
-All non-coastal blue carbon habitat lulc classes are assumed to neither sequester nor emit carbon as a result of change.
+All non-coastal blue carbon habitat LULC classes are assumed to neither sequester nor emit carbon as a result of change.
 The 'yearly_accumulation' values should be given in terms of Megatonnes of CO\ :sub:`2` e/ha-yr.
 The 'half-life' values must be given in terms of years.
 The 'disturbance' values must be given as a decimal percentage of stock distrubed given a transition occurs away from a lulc-class.

  ==========  =======  ===================  =========  ==================  ==================  ===================
  lulc-class  pool     yearly_accumulation  half-life  low-impact-disturb  med-impact-disturb  high-impact-disturb